 All students study one GCSE in English Language and one in English Literature.
 This course involves reading a variety of literary texts from the literary heritage and a range of more recent works.
 It also involves developing writing skills for a wide range of tasks.
-Essay writing skills are seen as important but so too is the ability to write for a wide variety of purposes, including formal letters, pamphlets and creative writing.
+Essay writing skills are seen as important but so too is the ability to write for a wide variety of purposes, including formal letters, speeches and creative writing.

-Speaking and Listening coursework will consist of one formal presentation (please note that the speaking and listening component no longer contributes towards their final GCSE but will be published as a standalone grade on their results certificates).
+Speaking and Listening coursework will consist of one formal presentation (please note that the speaking and listening component no longer contributes towards a student's final GCSE but will be published as a standalone grade on their results certificates).
 Controlled Assessment is no longer part of GCSE Language or Literature.

-Students will sit their Language and Literature examinations at the end of Year 11.
-We will prepare set texts with them for their Literature examination and develop comprehension skills for their Language paper though the study of a variety of texts from different eras.
+Students will sit their Language examination at the beginning of Year 11 and their Literature examination at the end of Year 11.
+We will prepare set texts with them for their Literature examination and develop comprehension skills for their Language paper through the study of a variety of texts from different eras.
 Students will be asked to write for different audiences and purposes throughout Year 10 and 11 in preparation for the written element of the Language paper.